 This is the ninth part in our in-depth series on Lean Agile project management.

 We've covered a variety of Lean principles that have a direct impact on speed to market -- from resource overload to the primary drivers of success in any project.
-In this part, we discuss decentralized project planning and execution.
+In this part, we discuss decentralized project management and execution.

 What is decentralized project management?

 In project management timing is everything.
 For the project team, having the right information available at the right time is critical.
 With the right information, project teams can make timely decisions that move projects forward, avoiding unnecessary delays.

 To sail from Los Angeles to Hong Kong in the least amount of time, we monitor our current position and course correct so as not to stray too far from the optimal path.
 The shorter we make the feedback loop, the less we deviate from the optimal path, the faster we arrive at our destination.
 Traditional project teams have weekly project status meetings (longer feedback loops) which result in greater deviation from the optimal path and longer project timelines.
 An entire week may have gone by before the team is aware of a delay that they could have mitigated many days earlier.
 How does a 12 month project become 2 months late?
 One day at a time.